 Safety on the Streets

-Is a guide for hackney carriage and private hire drivers which has been produced jointly by the Essex Safeguarding Children Board, Southend and Thurruck Safeguarding Children Boards and Essex Police.
+Is a guide for hackney carriage and private hire drivers which has been produced jointly by the Essex Safeguarding Children Board, Southend and Thurrock Safeguarding Children Boards and Essex Police.
 It gives helpful and valuable information on how to protect your passengers and also yourselves, family and friends from issues such as child sexual exploitation, domestic violence and abuse against males as well as females and human trafficking.
 It also contains contact telephone numbers for various support agencies that may be of assistance if ever needed.

 Immigration, Asylum & Nationality Act 2006